apache/beam-site/src/contribute/contribution-guide.md

     1. Click "Import..." and select "sdks/java/build-tools/src/main/resources/beam/beam-codestyle.xml".
     1. Click "Apply" and "OK".
 1. (Option 2) Install [Google Java Format plugin](https://github.com/google/google-java-format#eclipse).

-You now should have all the beam projects imported into eclipse and should see no compile errors.

 ### Create a branch in your fork
 You’ll work on your contribution in a branch in your own (forked) repository.
 Create a local branch, initialized with the state of the branch you expect your changes to be merged into.
 Keep in mind that we use several branches, including `master`, feature-specific, and release-specific branches.
 If you are unsure, initialize with the state of the `master` branch.